Great Trip in Northwestern U.S.

 Mt.
 Hood Oregon

 One of the places we wanted to visit was Crater Lake National Park.
-In the park is the six mile wide Crater Lake which evolved from a collapsed caldera of a volcano inside Mount Mazama.
+In the park, you'll see the six-mile wide Crater Lake which evolved from a collapsed caldera of a volcano inside Mount Mazama.
 It is the most gorgeous blue you can imagine and the scenery is fantastic.
 The lake was formed when the mountain collapsed from an eruption 7,700 years ago.
 The lake is 1,949’ deep at the deepest point.
 It is the third deepest lake in the world and the first in the western hemisphere.

 The caldera rim ranges from 7,000 to 8,000 feet.
 This lake has no streams to flow in or out of the lake.
 Water that enters the lake is thought to come from sub-service seepage.
 Rain and snow keep the lake full.
 This was well worth the stop and as you can see from the pictures its beauty is surreal.